yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 .. note::

    BitBake automatically defines the :term:`THISDIR` variable.
 You should never set this variable yourself.
-Using "_prepend" as part of the :term:`FILESEXTRAPATHS` ensures your path will be searched prior to other paths in the final list.
+Using ":prepend" as part of the :term:`FILESEXTRAPATHS` ensures your path will be searched prior to other paths in the final list.